philippgille/ln-paywall/README.md

     - Data breaches / leaks
 3. Charge for a bunch of requests, like 10.000 at a time, because real per-request payments weren't possible

-With cryptocurrencies in general some of those problems were solved, but with long confirmation times and per-transaction fees a real per-request billing was still not feasable.
+With cryptocurrencies in general some of those problems were solved, but with long confirmation times and high per-transaction fees a real per-request billing was still not feasable.

-But then came the [Lightning Network](https://lightning.network/), an implementation of routed payment channels, which enables *real* **instant microtransactions** with **extremely low fees**, which cryptocurrencies have long promised, but never delivered.
+But then came the [Lightning Network](https://lightning.network/), an implementation of routed payment channels, which enables *real* **near-instant microtransactions** with **extremely low fees**, which cryptocurrencies have long promised, but never delivered.
 It's a *second layer* on top of existing cryptocurrencies like Bitcoin that scales far beyond the limitations of the underlying blockchain.

 `ln-paywall` makes it easy to set up an API paywall for payments over the Lightning Network.